-If you’ve been considering to update old curtains, now might be a good time!
+If you’ve been considering updating old curtains, now might be a good time!

 Blackout Curtains And How They Benefit You

-Blackout curtains are not only designed to block out sunlight during the day; they are also meant to help your house stay cool in the summer or warm during the winter months.
+Blackout curtains are designed to block out sunlight during the day.
+But they also help your house stay cool in the summer or warm during the winter.